-Because the Ping Identity Directory Proxy Server is a network-based application, it can be valuable to observe the network communication that it has with clients.
+Because the PingDirectoryProxy Server is a network-based application, it can be valuable to observe the network communication that it has with clients.
 The Directory Proxy Server itself can provide details about its interaction with clients by enabling debugging for the protocol or data debug categories, but there may be a number of cases in which it is useful to view information at a much lower level.
-A network sniffer, like the snoop tool on Solaris or the tcpdump tool on Linux, can be used to accomplish this.
+A network sniffer, like the tcpdump tool on Linux, can be used to accomplish this.

 There are many options that can be used with these tools, and their corresponding manual pages will provide a more thorough explanation of their use.
-However, to perform basic tracing to show the full details of the packets received for communication on port 389 with remote host 1.2.3.4, the following commands can be used on Solaris and Linux, respectively:
+However, to perform basic tracing to show the full details of the packets received for communication on port 389 with remote host 1.2.3.4, the following command can be used on Linux:

-''' snoop -d {interface} -r -x 0 host 1.2.3.4 port 389 tcpdump -i {interface} -n -XX -s 0 host 1.2.3.4 and port 389 '''
+tcpdump -i {interface} -n -XX -s 0 host 1.2.3.4 and port 389

-On Solaris systems, the snoop command provides enhanced support for parsing LDAP communication (but only when the Directory Proxy Server is listening on the default port of 389).
-By adding the "-v" argument to the snoop command line, a verbose breakdown of each packet will be displayed, including protocol-level information.
 It does not appear that the tcpdump tool provides support for LDAP parsing.
-However, in either case it is possible to write capture data to a file rather than displaying information on the terminal (using "-o {path}" with snoop, or "-w {path}" with tcpdump), so that information can be later analyzed with a graphical tool like Wireshark, which provides the ability to interpret LDAP communication on any port.
+However, it is possible to write capture data to a file rather than displaying information on the terminal (using "-w {path}" with tcpdump), so that information can be later analyzed with a graphical tool like Wireshark, which provides the ability to interpret LDAP communication on any port.

 Note that enabling network tracing generally requires privileges that are not available to normal users and therefore may require root access.
-On Solaris systems, granting the net_rawaccess privilege to a user should be sufficient to allow that user to run the snoop utility.